 • San Diego, CA

-• Greater San Francisco Bay Area: Village Harvest is a 20 year old nonprofit volunteer organization harvesting extra fruit from backyards and small orchards to provide food for the hungry, and providing education on fruit tree care, harvesting, and using fruit.
-Volunteers have picked more than 3 million pounds for local food agencies.
+• Greater San Francisco Bay Area: Village Harvest is a 23 year old nonprofit volunteer organization harvesting fruit from backyards and small orchards to provide food for those in need.
+They also provide education on fruit tree care, harvesting, and using fruit.
 Headquartered in San Jose but with volunteer teams serving communities in Santa Clara, San Mateo, San Benito, and Santa Cruz Counties. www.villageharvest.org , (888) FRUIT-411 (888-378-4841).

 • San Luis Obispo CountyGleanSLO picks excess fruits and vegetables from commercial farms, small orchards, backyards, and farmer's market for the benefit of the community. gleanslo@slofoodbank.org, cell (805) 835-3750, or office (805) 238-4664.